awuorochelle75/wk1-js-practice/README.md

 >After this,perform the deductions i.e nssf and shif deductions to arrive at the net Salary.
 >Debugg your code using the terminal to identify any mistakes.

+When you're done, remember to commit and push your changes up to GitHub.